Website Crawler API Documentation

 Getting the API key

 Register a new account or sign in to WebsiteCrawler with your Google Account.
 Navigate to the settings page.
 Find the generate API key button and click it.
 That's it!
 Your API key will be generated instantly.
-You can either integrate our following endpoints with your project/software or platform or use our Python SDK or Java Library JAR file which has functions you can call programatically.
+You can either integrate our following endpoints with your project/software or platform or use our Python SDK or Java Library JAR file which has functions you can call programmatically.

-The 5 endpoints
+The 6 endpoints

 Note: The base URL is https://www.websitecrawler.org/api.

-Endpoint 1: GET /crawl/start
+Endpoint 1: GET /crawl/authenticate

 This endpoint submits a URL to the crawler.
 It also gets the live crawling status.
 The status can be NULL [for first request], "Crawling" and "Completed!".
 The first call to this endpoint is URL submission.
 The Subsequent calls will return the status.

-Here are the required paramters:
+Here are the keys required in the JSON data payload:

 • URL: A non-redirecting main URL (domain) of the website.
 For example https://www.websitecrawler.org